AdamCassidy/Portfolio/README.md

 <img src="https://github.com/AdamCassidy/GreenThumb/blob/master/resources/logo.png" alt="logo" width="300"/>

 https://github.com/AdamCassidy/GreenThumb
-I worked on the back-end for this app that allows users to upload a photograph of a plant and have its species determined by machine learning.
+This is a responsive mobile app that stores a user’s photo of a local plant with MS SQL and Javascript, and then identifies its species with Python.
 Registered users can also upload their photographs to the appropriate species' page where they can be seen by other users.
+I worked on the back end, which uses a RESTful API, with Node.js and Express.
+This was made in an Agile environment, using Git and integration testing.

-### What I learned
+### Skills Gained
 * RESTful APIs
 * Git
 * Node.js